SimonCropp/Polyfill/readme.md

 ## ValueTuple

-If consuming in a project that targets `net461` or `net462`, a reference to [System.ValueTuple](https://www.nuget.org/packages/System.ValueTuple/) nuget will be required.
+If consuming in a project that targets `net461` or `net462`, a reference to [System.ValueTuple](https://www.nuget.org/packages/System.ValueTuple/) nuget is required.

 ```